7 Best Split Rail Fence Gate Ideas

 split rail fence with corral style gates

-Wood Corral Style Split Rail Gates
+Wood Corral Style Split Rail Fence Double Gates

 Wooden corral style gates use dimensional lumber when built.
 1x6s and 2x6s are popular lumber sizes for a split rail fence gate.
 Dimensional lumber is easy to work with.
 Allowing homeowners and do-it-yourselfers the opportunity to build their own gates.

-6. Ornamental Aluminum Gates for a Split Rail Fence Gate
+6. Aluminum Gates for Split Rail Fencing

 split rail fence with aluminum gate